 Do you ever look around your home and think, “surely I don’t need all of these things.”
 If this thought has never crossed your mind, it’s likely your home is full of countless items it no longer needs.
-Now that Spring is officially here, it’s time to start your Spring cleaning.
-Go through our list of these 9 unnecessary things no one needs at home anymore and get rid of those items that are just taking up precious space.
-Your home will feel fresher and lighter in no time.
+There’s no time like the present to go through your stuff and get rid of those items that are just taking up precious space.
+Your home will feel fresher and lighter after getting rid of these unnecessary things.

 Unnecessary Paper Items

 Is your coffee table starting to resemble a doctor’s office stacked with back issues of magazines you only flip through?
 Then it’s time to clear the clutter and recycle.
 While your magazines and newspapers might be full of great articles and recipes, it’s very likely they exist online.
 If they don’t, you can always clip them out and add them to a binder or scan and save them on your computer.
 The bottom line is there’s no need to crowd your space with items you’re not using.

 Do you still write out all your grocery lists on a piece of paper?
 Do you find that you often lose or misplace these lists and then stare blankly at the aisles trying to remember what was on your list?
 Make the switch to paperless lists and use your cell phone instead.
 Not only will you never misplace your list again (unless you lose your phone) but you’ll be able to save and modify lists, making the time you spend writing shorter.
 There are many great apps designed specifically for list making or you can always use the notes app that comes with almost every phone these days.
 Either way, throw out your old lists and start fresh with a new list on your phone.